-Attendance / Trigger Absence Intervention Overall Attendance drops below 80% (excluding approved 4 1 st Attendance Warning - Under 80% Attendance notice The student is notified that they have absent twice for the module.
-Attendance under 80% is recorded in the student's personal file at Student Management absences) System. ^{1st} Warning Letter sent to student.
-The student is encouraged to speak to the Student Support / Services staff about reasons for class absences and must complete the Explained Absence Form within 5 working day with supporting documents to GSTM.
+Attendance / Trigger Absence Intervention Overall Attendance drops below 80% (excluding approved absences) 3.5 - 4 1st Attendance Warning - Under 80% Attendance notice The student is notified that they have absent twice for the module.
+Attendance under 80% is recorded in the student's personal file at Student Management System.
+1st Warning Letter sent to student.
+The student is encouraged to speak to the Student Support/Services staff about reasons for class absences and must complete the Explained Absence Form within 5 working day with supporting documents to GSTM before or on the same day of the lesson is commence.
 Overall Attendance drops below 75% (excluding approved absences) 4.5 2nd Attendance Warning - Under 75% Attendance notice The student is notified in a warning letter (via email) - Second Warning Letter - that they have failed to meet the School's minimum attendance requirement.
 Students must achieve a 75% attendance to be eligible to sit for exam.
-Attendance under 75% is recorded in the student's personal file at Student Management System and may affect the outcome of any academic appeal the student may lodge in the future.
-Students who are on Conditional Academic Status whose attendance drops below 75% are deemed to be in breach of the attendance condition of their enrolment which may affect any future enrolment.
+Attendance under 75% is recorded in the student's personal file at Student Management System and may affect the outcome of any academic appeal the student way lodge in the future.
+Students who are on Conditional Academic Status whose attendance drops below 75% are deemed to be in breach of the attendance condition of their enrolment.
 2nd Warning Letter sent to student - not eligible to sit for exam.
-The student is encouraged to speak to the Student Support/ Services staff about reasons for class absences and must complete the Explained Absence Overall Attendance drops below 70% or Student has missed all classes in the previous 3 weeks 5 to GSTM.
-The student is notified in a letter (via email) - the Final Warning Letter - that attendance is below the School's minimum attendance requirement.
+The student is encouraged to speak to the Student Support/ Services staff about reasons for class absences and must complete the Explained Absence Form within 5 working days with supporting documents to GSTM before or on the same day of the lesson is commence.
+Overall Attendance drops below 70% or student has missed all classes in the previous 2 weeks.
+5 The student is notified in a letter (via email) - the Final Warning Letter - that attendance is below the school's minimum attendance requirement.
 Attendance below 70% are deemed in breach of attendance requirement and recorded in the student personal file at Student Management System.
 Final Warning Letter sent to student.
-The Student Support/Services Staff will make contact with student to ensure that there are no welfare concerns.
-The student will be requested to make an appointment with Student Support and Service Staff within 3 working days.
+The Student Support/Services Staff will contact student to ensure that there are no welfare concerns.
+The student will be requested to make an appointment with Student Support/Service Staff within 3 working days.
 Failure to make appointment within 3 working days, and/or further absences will subject to disciplinary action up to and including termination of student status.
-Overall attendance drops below 65% 5.5 A Student Support/Services Staff will make direct contact with the student to ensure that there are no welfare concerns.
-The student must attend an interview with a Student Support and Services Staff and complete Withdrawal Form.
-The withdrawal form will be submitted to University Partner.
+Overall attendance drops below 65% 6 A Student Support/Services Staff will make direct contact with the student to ensure that there are no welfare concerns.
+The student must attend an interview with a Student Support/Services Staff and complete Withdrawal Form.
 A Termination Letter sent to Student.
 Termination student status is recorded in the student personal file at Student Management System.